 Ski resort: As it is already mentioned, Kopaonik is the biggest mountain range in the region, so it is obvious that the main activity in this national park will be skiing.
 It has 24 ski lifts, with 70 km (43 mi) of ski slopes for all categories.
 The ski resort has a Snow Park for extreme skiers and snowboarders.
 The slopes are mostly easy to ski on (around 54% with total of 30km).
 There is also a possibility of night skiing.
 If you are a beginner, you can always sign up for ski and snowboarding course.

-Ski pass prices – Adults’ ticket costs around 26 euros, while the children’s ticket price is reduced and it costs around 19 euros.
-(NOTE: Serbia’s official currency is Serbian dinar or RSD so make sure to exchange money in advance)
+Ski pass prices – Adults’ ticket costs around 3550 RSD while the children’s ticket price is reduced and it costs 2700 RSD (daily ski pass).
+(NOTE: Serbia’s official currency is Serbian dinar or RSD so make sure to exchange money in advance).
+There is also the possibility of buying a ticket for a single run.

 Other activities: If you want to take a break from snow and skiing, you can play tennis or relax at spa and when the sun goes down, switch to one of the cafe bars and night clubs.